Sex/Life Co-Stars Sarah Shahi and Adam Demos Are Dating IRL: Inside Their Romance - E! Online

 Can't get enough of Sex/Life?
 Well, did you know co-stars Sarah Shahi and Adam Demos are actually dating in real life?

 It's true!
-The pair fell in love while making Netflix's new hit show.
+The pair fell in love after meeting on the set of Netflix's new hit show.
 "It was great casting," the 41-year-old actress told Entertainment Tonight.
 "I'll put it that way."

 In the series, Shahi plays Billie, a woman who's in a love triangle with her husband Cooper (Mike Vogel) and ex-boyfriend Brad (Demos).
 And it looks like she hit it off with Demos right from the get-go.